Thank you for the Disclaimer.

 The scandal would be ruinous!
 The Princess being wooed by a strange foreigner.
 The royal family would lose the respect and standing it had with those of other countries, there could even be a war!

-Almost.
-"Louise, are you alright?"
+"Louise, are you all right?"

 "D-don't you dare try anything untoward with the P-Princess, you hear me?"
 Louise whispered back harshly, as if she was barely restraining herself from exploding into a spastic rage.